censorship-no/ceno-docs/user-manual/en/browser/settings.md

 The CENO Browser allows you to change some Ouinet-specific settings and get information about your client in a simple manner.
 This should not be needed for normal operation, but it may be useful to help test different strategies against network interference, and to report issues with the app.

+> **Technical note:** These options are provided by the *CENO Extension*, a Firefox extension which comes installed out of the box with CENO and takes care of proper integration with Ouinet like enabling content injection and cache retrieval under public browsing, hinting the user about the source of the content being visualized, and warning about new versions of Ouinet.

 These features are available in a page that can be accessed by choosing *CENO* in the app's main menu.
 Please note that the menu entry may take a few seconds to pop up on app start.
 The page should look like this:

 ![Figure: The CENO Settings page](images/settings.png)